Dcaceres90/Petask/README.md

 ## Project Status
 Petask is currently under development.
 Some features are still being completed and improved.

-## NOTE:
+## NOTE: Google Sign-In & Authentication
-Google Sign-In cannot be tested directly from this public repository because the SHA fingerprint used by Firebase is not included in the repository configuration.

-The Google Sign-In functionality is implemented, but Firebase requires the app's SHA fingerprint to be registered for authentication to work with the configured Android application.
+Since this is a portfolio, the google-services.json file was intentionally included in this public repository so the project can be cloned and tested without any additional Firebase setup.

+The API key included in the file is restricted through Google Cloud Console and can only be used with Firebase Authentication services.

+**Google Sign-In:** Due to Google's standard security policies, the SHA-1 fingerprint of the build environment must be registered in the Firebase project.
+Because your local SHA-1 is not registered, pressing the Google Sign-In button will result in a Firebase error on your device.

 If you need to test Google Sign-In, please contact me and I can add the required SHA fingerprint to the Firebase project.
 Alternatively, you can register using an email and password.